localstack/docs/content/en/tutorials/elb-load-balancing/index.md

 $ LOCALSTACK_API_KEY=<your-api-key> localstack start -d
 {{< / command >}}

-Let us first create an S3 bucket named `testbucket` in LocalStack to store our deployment artifacts.
+First, we create an S3 bucket named `testbucket` in LocalStack to store our deployment artifacts.
 We can do this by running the following command:

 {{< command >}}
 $ awslocal s3api create-bucket --bucket testbucket